05/29/2020

 Our names are Maria Ball & Gina Sparaco.
 We are co-teaching in a

 5th grade classroom of 26 students together in Freeport, NY.
 Although this is our third year teaching, it is our first year teaching together.
-We were thrown into this crazy world of digital learning this Spring and had no idea what to expect.
-As time went on, our love for
+We were thrown into this crazy world of digital learning this

 our students hadn’t changed, but our comfortability with the e-learning platforms did.